BluAge/ServerlessCOBOLforAWS/README.md

 During the first quarter of 2019, we wrote dedicated extensions to permit the COBOL code to interact with popular AWS services ([SQS](https://aws.amazon.com/sqs/?nc2=h_m1), [S3](https://aws.amazon.com/s3/?nc2=h_m1), [Kinesis](https://aws.amazon.com/kinesis/?nc2=h_m1), [API Gateway](https://aws.amazon.com/api-gateway/?nc2=h_m1), [DynamoDB](https://aws.amazon.com/dynamodb/?nc2=h_m1)) and handle respective triggers for Lambda functions.

-At [AWS Summit Tokyo 2019](https://aws.amazon.com/jp/summits/tokyo-2019/), in partnership with [Accenture Japan](https://www.accenture.com/jp-ja), we demonstrated how we managed to migrate a CICS Online COBOL application into a serverless web application, relying on Lambda functions for the backend.
+At [AWS Summit Tokyo 2019](https://aws.amazon.com/jp/summits/tokyo-2019/), in partnership with [Accenture Japan](https://www.accenture.com/jp-ja), we demonstrated how we managed to migrate a CICS Online COBOL application into a serverless web application, relying on Lambda functions for the backend (see the [video](https://youtu.be/jhB39NlgGl4?t=2806)).

 ## Try for yourself!